 Miller arrives at the medical facility and finds D.J.'s corpse, vivisected and left suspended from the ceiling.
 He continues to look for Starck, finding her unconscious on the bridge.
 He puts the gun aside to help her up, but discovers that Weir is waiting there for him as well, and is now threatening them with the gun.
 Seemingly possessed by the evil presence on board and with empty eye sockets, Weir says that where they are going, they don't need eyes to see; his ship has gone beyond the stars, and came back "alive" from a dimension of "pure chaos, pure evil".
-He activates the ship's gravity drive, beginning a ten-minute countdown, after which the gateway will open, and the Horizon will return to the chaos/Hell dimension with her new crew.
+He activates the ship's gravity drive, beginning a ten-minute countdown after which the gateway will open, and the Horizon will return to the chaos/Hell dimension with her new crew.
 Cooper, having used his space suit's oxygen to propel him back to the ship, emerges outside one of the windows, prompting Weir to shoot at him.
-The window breaks and the bridge rapidly decompresses, and Weir is sucked into space towards his apparent death, while Miller and Starck can barely hold on, escaping from the bridge before it is sealed.
+The window breaks and the bridge rapidly decompresses, and Weir is sucked into space, while Miller and Starck can barely hold on, escaping from the bridge before it is sealed.

 With Cooper back on board, the three survivors decide to implement the emergency plan by blowing up the ship's corridor and using its forward section as escape vessel.
 Starck and Cooper start making preparations in the forward section, when the stasis tank is suddenly filled with blood and ruptures, flooding them with a tsunami of blood.
-Miller arms all of the explosives in the central corridor and recovers the detonator for them, but he is suddenly trapped by a burning manifestation of his former comrade Corrick, who shoots blasts of fire at him.
+Miller arms all of the explosives in the central corridor and recovers the detonator for them, but he is suddenly confronted by the burning manifestation of his former comrade Corrick, who shoots blasts of fire at him.
 With no other way to go, Miller is forced to escape into the ship's gravity core.